Raku/doc/EXAMPLES.md

 If a code snippet looks like a method declaration, it's automatically wrapped in additional code so you don't have to specify a body in the docs.
-Multi-line method signatures are much harder to detect, so if you have a method body that spans likes, use the `:method` tag:
+Multi-line method signatures are much harder to detect, so if you have a method body that spans lines, use the `:method` tag:

     =begin code :method
         method arg (